 Other adult stem cells are more flexible and have been shown to be multipotent, a differentiation capacity that is more limited than pluripotent cells, meaning they can differentiate into several different cells types other than the ones from where they are extracted.

-Stemulife is a novel, patent pending formulation of natural ingredients that have been clinically shown to activate stem cells within the body promoting optimal health along with epigenetic effects that allow proper DNA repair to occur.
+Stemulife is a novel, patent pending formulation of natural ingredients like curcumin, piperine, and quercetin that have been clinically shown to activate stem cells within the body promoting optimal health along.
 The natural ingredients present in this stem cell supplement keep the stem cells within your own body in an “active” state so these cells can help heal and provide therapy to the body.
 Simply take three Stemulife softgels once daily with or without food to naturally activate your own body's stem cells.
 The stem cells in your body then express higher levels of anti-aging genes, anti-inflammatory properties, and overall cellular health.
 You can shop Stemulife here.

 There is perhaps no area of medicine today that holds greater promise or garners more excitement than stem cells.
 There is also no area of medicine or research that is surrounded by as much controversy either.
 Stem cells have the remarkable ability to become any type of cell in the body.
 They are undifferentiated and haven’t yet specialized in a particular function or domain.
 In addition, stem cells can be used to repair damaged organs, bones, cartilage, and also to treat (but not yet cure) various diseases such as Alzheimer’s by making new brain cells or be even used to help repair damaged immune systems.

-Stem cells can be largely divided into two categories—Embryonic (ESC) and Adult.
+Stem cells can be largely divided into two categories—Embryonic (ESC's) and Adult.
 There is actually a third category of stem cells known as Induced Pluripotent Stem Cells (IPSCs).

 A major category of the more adaptable adult stem cells are called mesenchymal stem sells (MSC's).
 These cells are from the stroma, the connective tissue that surrounds other tissues and organs.
 Among these connective tissues, the easiest to isolate and commonly used sources of MSC’s are to be found in the umbilical cord.